 Understanding Device Health Attestation Intune Device Compliance Check

-Intune device compliance is a check mechanism – whether the managed devices meets the specified security requirements as per organization security policy.
-Based on the compliance state of a device, you can have an Azure AD Conditional Access policy enforced to restrict access to sensitive data from that device.
+Intune device compliance is a check mechanism for whether managed devices meet the specified security requirements as per the organization’s security policy.
+Based on a device’s compliance state, you can enforce an Azure AD Conditional Access policy to restrict access to sensitive data from that device.

-For example, say you have a compliance policy deployed which specifies the device must have a 6 digit PIN set to be termed as complaint.
-If the device doesn’t not meets the specified requirement, it will just be labelled as non-compliant.
+For example, say you have a compliance policy deployed that specifies the device must have a 6-digit PIN set to be termed complaint.
+If the device doesn’t meet the specified requirement, it will just be labelled non-compliant.

 Patch My PC